Erin Dilly: Career

 She appeared in the 2009 film Julie & Julia as Judith Jones.
+On television, she played Eleanor Thompson, a relative of Enoch "Nucky" Thompson (played by actor Steve Buscemi and based on Atlantic City, New Jersey political boss and racketeer Enoch L. Johnson) in the HBO television series Boardwalk Empire (2014) and Gwen Rice in "Genetics", the 11th episode of the 7th season of the CBS police procedural and legal drama Blue Bloods (2017).

-She is married to actor Stephen Buntrock and they have two children together, Anna Louise Buntrock, born April 11, 2006, and Catherine Caroline Buntrock, born March 9, 2009.
-She also has a step-daughter, Haley Buntrock, from Stephen's previous marriage.Buntrock biography playbill.com, accessed September 30, 2009 She is the younger sister of celebrated surgeon Jason Dilly, M.D., F.A.C.S.
+Dilly is married to actor Stephen Buntrock and they have two children together, Anna Louise Buntrock, born April 11, 2006, and Catherine Caroline Buntrock, born March 9, 2009.
+She also has a step-daughter, Haley Buntrock, from Stephen's previous marriage.
+She is the younger sister of celebrated surgeon Jason Dilly, M.D., F.A.C.S.

-In 2014 she played the role of Eleanor Thompson a relative of Enoch "Nucky" Thompson who was played by actor Steve Buscemi & was based on Atlantic City, New Jersey political boss and racketeer Enoch L. Johnson in the HBO television series Boardwalk Empire.

-In 2015, she played the role of The Baker’s Wife in The Muny’s production of Into the Woods.

-In 2017 she played the role of Gwen Rice in "Genetics" the 11th episode of the 7th season of the CBS police procedural and legal drama Blue Bloods.